Buy Curated Links On Google Indexed Blog Posts

 Because we don’t have to find writers and create new content for every link we can cut the cost of the link down for you.
 A curated link can be 25%-35% cheaper than guest post links.
 When you are on a tight budget or operating on low margins, that discount can make all the difference.

 Dont have to create new content.

 There is a real thing called “content fatigue”.
 In other words, a writer can only write so many new articles about Houston real estate before the content gets really tired.
 Not to mention, every new article costs money and eats into profits.
 Plus you have to wait for the content to be written before you can actually get a link placed.
 Not having to create new content with niche edits solves all of these issues.

 Getting a backlink placed on an old blog post works extremely well because that old blog post has been indexed and promoted by the blog owner.
 There is a good chance they have even built backlinks to that post, or at least done some good internal linking to send more SEO juice to the post.
 In other words, promotion has already been done to increase both rankings and traffic to the page.

 Disadvantages of Niche Edit Links

-Although I really love the advantages of niche edits, there are a couple of minor disadvantages to choosing this type of backlink.
+Although I really love the advantages of building backlinks on older blog posts, there are a couple of minor disadvantages to choosing this type of backlink.